Colgan Air

-Colgan Air was an American certificated regional airline subsidiary of Pinnacle Airlines Corp.
-The headquarters of Colgan Air were located in Memphis, Tennessee.
+Colgan Air was a regional airline in the United States that operated from 1965 until 2012, when it became a subsidiary of Pinnacle Airlines Corp.
+The initial headquarters of Colgan Air was in Manassas, Virginia until 2010, and then Memphis, Tennessee until closure in 2012.

-Colgan Air operated for Continental Express/United Express, and US Airways Express before it became defunct.
+Colgan Air operated for Continental Express/United Express, and US Airways Express.
 Pinnacle Airlines Corporation phased out the Colgan Air name on September 5, 2012, and transferred personnel and logistics to Pinnacle Airlines.